Chairperson: Gregg Woodruff

 Associate Graduate Faculty

-- Martin J. Coe, CPA, CISA, CMA, CGFM, MBA, St. Ambrose University
+- Martin J. Coe, DBA, CPA, CISA, CMA, CGFM, St. Ambrose University

 The WIU Department of Accounting and Finance provides a student-centered environment that promotes academic excellence, professional and personal growth, a spirit of collegiality, and ethical and professional conduct.